Bharathbrothers/MTP-ES-BNN/markdown_report.md

 Presentation link:

 #### Summary and Conclusion:
+The dataset taken is for the task of Predictive Maintenance which helps in the identification of the most probable root cause of a problem or failure and to give a solution to rectify it.
+This way, the frequency of maintenance can be reduced by having maintenance only when certain conditions are encountered and when it is necessary instead of scheduled maintenance.
+This results in higher efficiency of the machine with low maintenance cost over a long period of time.

 ##### future scope:
+We can extend this work to make an Expert Shell System where we can use this as a building block or as an environment for developing any Expert System, just by changing the knowledge base for the specific system.
+They can be used for building various applications just from the template like an expert shell system which is a generalized one which helps in building any domain-specific expert system for better decision-making

 #### TO DO:
 - [x] MAKE FOLDERS FOR EACH PHASE AND SUBMISSION (made locally.)